-Manchested United stars are set to agree to donate 30 per cent of a month’s wages to the NHS and become the first Premier League club to slash salaries in a bid to fight coronavirus.
+Manchester United stars are set to agree to donate 30 percent of a month’s wages to the NHS and become the first Premier League club to slash salaries in a bid to fight coronavirus

 Club captain Harry Maguire, who pockets £190,000 every week, was approached by executive vice-chairman Ed Woodward about the idea.

 And reports claim the England defender managed to convince his team-mates to give up a little under a third of their pay for one month – so long as it goes straight to local hospitals.

 The Man Utd squad are said to have strongly agreed with Maguire’s proposal – with an official announcement expected in the coming hours.